neulab/ExplainaBoard/dataset/eval_summeval/system_output/CTC/README.md

-# System Outputs on Meta-Eval-Newsroom
+# System Outputs on Meta-Eval-Summeval
 ## Model Discription
 CTC: A Unified Framework for Evaluating NLG
 ## Meta Data